ErjanGavalji/linode-nodebalancer-id-bug/Readme.md

 Once complete, check the IP address of the service via the Linode Web Console and set it as an A record to your domain name.

-This branch demonstrates that the external IP is not presented when the
+This branch demonstrates that the external IP presented when the loadbalancer service printed is wrong.

+Use the command `kubectl get service -n nginx-ingress my-load-balancer` to print the external IP.

+It has the form of `172-233-103-117.ip.linodeusercontent.com` instead of `172.233.103.117`